Updated for 2019: FUTA rates drop due to first surplus in 11 years

 That meant that California employers were taxed up to $147 more, per employee, in federal unemployment taxes for the 2017 tax year, according to the California EDD.

 Since California ended the year with a positive balance in 2018, no reduction was assessed, which brought the tax rate down to the minimum rate of 0.6% on the first $7,000 each employee earns, or $42 per employee.

 Payroll Done Right

 Whatever the forecast brings, your payroll processes have to be able to keep up.
 At SBS Payroll, we have been helping California businesses do payroll right for more than two decades.
 That means doing a lot more than just payroll.
-Our clients also have access to comprehensive HR support, in addition to time and attendance, payroll tax and ACH direct deposit services and expertise available through our sister companies, Time Rack, Payroll Tax Management and Cachet Financial Services.
+Our clients also have access to comprehensive HR support, in addition to time and attendance and payroll tax expertise available through our sister companies, Time Rack and Payroll Tax Management.